By Heather Rhoades

 Cilantro (Coriandrum sativum) is used in a great many different dishes, particularly Mexican and Asian dishes, but despite the growing popularity for this dish in cooking, you do not see cilantro growing in the home garden as much as you do other popular herbs.
 This may be due to the fact that many people think that growing cilantro is difficult.
 This is not the case at all.
 If you follow these few tips for growing cilantro, you will find that you will be successfully growing cilantro in no time at all.

 In cooking, cilantro seeds are called coriander.
 The “seeds” are actually two cilantro seeds encased in a husk.
 The husk is hard, round and is light brown or grey in color.
 Before you plant them in the ground, you need to prepare the cilantro seeds to increase the chances that they will germinate.
 Gently crush the seed husk holding the two seeds together.
-Soak the cilantro seeds in water for 24-48 hours.
+Soak the cilantro seeds in water for 24 to 48 hours.
 Remove from the water and allow to dry.

 How to Plant Cilantro